ProjectPODER/stream2db/README.markdown

     node app.js -h|--help

-    --backend DB   Backend to save data to. [mongo|elastic] --db INDEX     Name of the database where data is written.
+    --backend DB   Backend to save data to. [mongo|elastic] --db INDEX     Name of the database, index where data is written.
+    --id ID        Supply a field to be used as _id field.
     --uris URIS    Space seperated list of urls to stream --help         Print this usage guide.